salvadornm/cerisse/doc_new/quickrun.md

 **NEW-TEMPORARY**

-This page explains how to run the code after download
+This page explains how to run the code after download, installing it an run a simple example case

 ## Instal Pre-requisites